Tech & Society

 The list of constituent funding rounds includes big names and big sums: Flipkart ($4 billion), Paytm ($1.4 billion) and Ola ($1.1 billion with another $1 billion reportedly in the cards).

-The vast sums being ploughed into the tech sector are, in large part, driven by SoftBank; who have embarked on recent rampage to spend their $93 billion Vision Fund.
+The vast sums being ploughed into the tech sector are, in large part, driven by SoftBank; who have embarked on a recent rampage to spend their $93 billion Vision Fund.
 The Japanese firm has coughed up $6 billion for India’s rising stars of late, not all of which has gone to plan: their $900 million investment in the now-faltering Snapdeal resulted in unsuccessful attempts to broker its sale to Flipkart.

 The recent bout of hyperfunding is cause for concern among some who remember a similar trend during 2014-15.
 There is some speculation that it can cause questionable practices and incentives.
-But more reasonable spin might be that there’s a danger in giving a young company a lot of money before it’s had time to stabilise and mature it’s approach.
+But a more reasonable spin might be that there’s a danger in giving a young company a lot of money before it’s had time to stabilise and mature it’s approach.

 Late-stage investment has rocketed the world over with the likes of Uber, WeWork and AirBnB receiving huge valuations.
 The large valuations reflect the views of investors that the companies’ proven track record equates to lower risk, and the next step is to capitalise on executing in new markets and new products.
 But if investors start playing chicken with how soon they can offer these high valuations the market could start seeing some big crashes in the pre-IPO phase.